the-peon-project/peon-docs/manual/docs/development/03_warplans.md

 1. Use pre-existing generic PEON container image/s *if exists*
 2. Log a request for enhancement to improve the existing builds (if possible)
 3. Use an official game server container image *if exists*, but add the PEON tweaks to the build \*
-4. Alternatively Create a PEON-compliant container
+4. Alternatively, create a PEON-compliant container

 ---